joshuacook/redhat/doc/report.md

 1. a confusion matrix
 1. accuracy
 1. F1 Score

+Our task is one of classification.
+The confusion matrix is specifically designed to show the success of a classifier by showing the number of times it correctly and incorrectly identified each target class.
+The accuracy aims to capture the success of the classifier by calculating a normalized count of the number of successful prediction.
+The F1 score is a third metric for classification which can be thought of as a weighted average of the precision and recall.
+The confusion matrix will provide a handy visual for examining our learners, whereas the accuracy and the F1 score will provide a numerical metric which can be optimized.

 We will assess the learner against the test set throughout the training process as a way of assessing the development of our learner.
 However, the results of the development of the assessment will not be uses for training and can thus be used repeatedly as an impartial measure of progress.